lealceldeiro/gems/DesignPatternsElementsOfReusableObjectOrientesSoftware/Chapter04/Adapter/README.md

 * An object adapter
   - lets a single Adapter work with many Adaptees—that is, the Adaptee itself and all of its subclasses (if any).
 The Adapter can also add functionality to all Adaptees at once
   - makes it harder to override Adaptee behavior.
 It will require subclassing Adaptee and making Adapter refer to the subclass rather than the Adaptee itself

+## Related Patterns

+*Bridge* has a structure similar to an *object adapter*, but *Bridge* has a different intent: It is meant to separate an interface from its implementation so that they can be varied easily and independently.
+An *adapter* is meant to change the interface of an existing object.

+*Decorator* enhances another object without changing its interface.
+A decorator is thus more transparent to the application than an *adapter* is.
+As a consequence, *Decorator* supports recursive composition, which isn't possible with pure adapters.

+*Proxy* defines a representative or surrogate for another object and does not change its interface.

 ## Example in Java